tarsius/emacsair.me/_posts/2016-04-16-re-introducing-the-emacsmirror.md

 The [`epkg.el`] package provides a user interface for browsing the [Emacsmirror package database][epkgs].
 It is very similar to the interface provided by `package.el`, but there is more information and some goodies.

-But Epkg isn't a package manager.
+Epkg itself is not a package manager, but the closely related [Borg][borg-post] package manager makes use of it.

 `epkg.el` can be installed from Melpa using `M-x install-package RET epkg RET`.
 Right now Epkg unfortunately doesn't work with the latest